Kelum-senaka/Spotify-FavReco/README.md

 Inertia values i.e. the parameter to decide how well a dataset was clustered by K-Means by calculating the sum of squared distances of audio features to their closest cluster centre were stored in a list.

 ***Silhouette score analysis*** has been done to determine the number of clusters.
 The coefficients determine how close each point in one cluster is to points in the neighboring clusters.
-It ranges between -1 and 1 where
+It ranges between -1 and 1 where - <br/>
-**1. near to +1** -> sample is far away from the neighboring clusters.
+**1. near to +1** -> sample is far away from the neighboring clusters. <br/>
-**2. near to 0** ->  the sample is on or very close to the decision boundary between two neighboring clusters **3. near to -1** -> samples might have been assigned to the wrong cluster
+**2. near to 0** ->  the sample is on or very close to the decision boundary between two neighboring clusters. <br/>
+**3. near to -1** -> samples might have been assigned to the wrong cluster. <br/>

 Through observation of silhouette co-eficients, the number of clusters could be either 8 or 11.
 K-Elbow plot between number of clusters and inertia values was graphed which highlighted that inertia(or distrotion) start decreasing in a linear fashion after k=8.